How to break negative thought loops

 Read moreWe all worry at times, but what should you do when your thoughts spiral out of control into a negative thought loop?

-Research[1] suggests that our brains are conditioned to remember negative loops.
-They trap us into believing that everything is wrong with us, or with the world.
-It can be very hard to sit back and identify that theyโre just thoughts, theyโre not truths.
+Research suggests that our brains are conditioned to remember negative loops.[1]
+They can trap us into believing everything is wrong with us or the world.
+It can be very hard to sit back and identify that they are just thoughts, not truths.

 The first thing to do is to learn more about different types of negative thought patterns.